-What Is An ADU?
+What Is an ADU?

 Why Consider an ADU?

 An accessory dwelling unit has all the basics of a single-family home—heat, electricity, water, kitchen, bathroom, living space—but not everything that a single-family home contains.
-So people who build a home the size of a studio or one-bedroom apartment and move into it themselves have done some soul-searching about what’s important.
+So people who build a home the size of a studio or one-bedroom apartment and move into it themselves have had to think about what’s important to them.
 Not only do they need to get rid of or store possessions elsewhere, they must downsize their expectations about how necessary a full-size refrigerator or a dishwasher is to them.